adamkpk/DeRF-pytorch/README.md

 ## Results

-Refer to associated paper for results, otherwise feel free to generate your own to confirm.
+Refer to associated report for results, otherwise feel free to generate your own to confirm.
-All results in our paper were performed benchmarking on 1 NVIDIA GeForce GTX 1080 Ti.
+All results in our report were performed benchmarking on 1 NVIDIA GeForce GTX 1080 Ti.